 You have the right to seek federal bankruptcy relief from your debts, but there are fees and costs involved.
 To make an informed decision about federal debt relief, you need to understand the costs associated with each of the consumer bankruptcies the Pew Law Center, PLLC, bankruptcy attorneys handle – that is, Chapter 7, Chapter 13, and Chapter 11.

 Bankruptcy Court Filing Fees

-When your petition is filed with the bankruptcy court clerk, your filing fee must be included by your bankruptcy attorneys.
-Phoenix, AZ, filing of the petition initiates the case and immediately invokes the court’s protection.
+When your petition is filed with the bankruptcy court clerk, your filing fee must be included.
+Filing of the petition initiates the case and immediately invokes the court’s protection.
 That protection extends over the bankruptcy debtor and over the property of the “bankruptcy estate.”